riverar/playto-tools/README.md

 4. Call <code>New-Metadata [-Install] \<hardware ID\></code> to generate metadata for the device needing certification

 ##Tips##
-1. Use helper Get-MediaRenderers to list all DMRs on the network.
+1. Use helper <code>Get-MediaRenderers</code> to list all DMRs on the network.
 2. Expand the HardwareID property to get the entire device hardware ID string.

 <code>Get-MediaRenderers | Select -First 1 -exp HardwareID</code>

 ##Uninstall##
-1. Navigate to %ProgramData%\Microsoft\Windows\DeviceMetadataStore\en-US and delete all files suffixed with 00000ca710af.
+1. Navigate to <code>%ProgramData%\Microsoft\Windows\DeviceMetadataStore\en-US</code> and delete all files suffixed with <code>00000ca710af</code>.
 These are metadata packages created solely by this script.
 2. Remove devices associated with the custom metadata
 3. Re-add devices.
 Windows will automatically download new (or use default) metadata.